DBinary/dbinary.github.io/_pages/misc.md

 <div class='mics-box-text' markdown="1">
 📅: June, 2024<br>

-🧑: Me and my friends of Class 2024 of School of Advanced Engineering<br>
+🧑: Me and my friends of Class 2024 of School of Advanced Engineering. <br>

 📍: University of Science and Technology Beijing, Beijing, China
 </div>